thi-ng/umbrella/examples/commit-table-ssr/README.md

 To use another local repo on your hard drive, [update the settings here](./src/config.ts#L24).

+## Building & running

 ```bash
 git clone https://github.com/thi-ng/umbrella.git
 cd umbrella/examples/commit-table-ssr
 yarn install
 yarn dev
 ```

+Then open http://localhost:3000 in your browser.

 To build the static version run: